scuzzydude/asimov/asimov.md

 "Why do you do this?
 Why does your son smell like a dog turd?"

-> "He could not play the game."\
+"He could not play the game."

-> "Yes, so you sent him to the river."
+"Yes, so you sent him to the river."

 "See for yourself," Little Mama said.

-She went to Tot, untied his feet, while she was reaching for the ties around this hands the man said, "Be careful, look at those claws, they're the worst part, it's probably poison, like rattlesnake venom."
+She went to Tot, untied his feet, while she was reaching for the ties around his hands the man said, "Be careful, look at those claws, they're the worst part, it's probably poison, like rattlesnake venom."

 Little Mama finished untying his hands, and held them out, so that in the firelight, the entire crowd could see Tot's hands.

 "Hands.
 These are the fingers of my son, not the claws of a beast."

-> The Chief stepped forward to take a closer look, and sniffed.
+The Chief stepped forward to take a closer look, and sniffed.
 "Looks like fingers.
 Stinky fingers."

 "Go wash him in the river and bring him to me when the sun rises," said the Chief.
 "I've had enough of that smell for now."